pairinteraction/pairinteraction/doc/sphinx/installation.rst

 ----------------

 Builds are available for GNU/Linux, Mac OS X, and Windows through :github:`GitHub Releases <releases>`.
+They come with a graphical user interface that works out-of-the-box.
 The different packages were built on the following
 architectures:

 - ``deb`` package: Ubuntu 16.04 amd64